 So why do these groups put the money, time and effort into creating these videos?
 Very simple.
 It’s to tug at people’s heartstrings so they will donate more money to their organization(s).
 Yes, sad as it is, it’s all about the money.
 HSUS has a $150 million yearly budget and yet, less than 1% of their money goes to local animal shelters, the very place where most people think their money is helping.
 And it’s sad because family farmers, who are caring and dedicated, are the victims of their smear campaigns.
 Hog farming is just plain hard.

 America’s family farmers are repeatedly attacked by animal rights groups.
 Recently, RollingStone published an article, “Animal Cruelty is the Price we Pay for Cheap Meat.”
-Again, the video was a theatrical production aimed relentlessly at farmers, with their ultimate goal of eliminating animal agriculture and, perhaps most important, people’s donations to their organization.
+Again, the video was a theatrical production aimed relentlessly at farmers, with their ultimate goal of eliminating animal agriculture and, perhaps most importantly, people’s donations to their organization.
 Here is my reaction to the Video.

 The only way we can stop these organizations is to stop the money inflow.
 If we stop the money, their organizations will diminish.